mrtlckn/mrtlckn/README.md

 ### Hi there 👋

 As a computer engineer, my passion lies in researching and developing deep learning algorithms with a focus on computer vision.
-I possess a strong background in both theoretical concepts and practical implementations of deep learning.

-I am driven by a genuine passion for exploring the boundaries of artificial intelligence and making a meaningful impact through innovative projects.

 - Deep Learning, AI, Computer Vision